wycks/WordPhing/README.md

 - Zips or Gzips directory (the whole thing or just your theme/plugin)
 - Run PHP Documentor 2
+- FTP
+- Minify js

 ##Basic Instructions

-Open build.properties and fill it out, it must be filled out and also read the comments:)
+Open build.properties and fill it out and also read the comments:)

 Command options
 - `"phing wp-install"`      Creates a database and WordPress